johnd486/ion-dtn-docs/README.md

 # ion-dtn-docs
-Bringing together ION-DTN documents into a single portable format
+Bringing together the collection of ION-DTN documents into a single portable format.

 The long-running NASA JPL project to create a Delay Tolerant Networking (DTN) router for the NASA Interplanetary Overlay Network (ION) has a number of different document formats and locations.
 There are several PDF documents, which have evolved since 2008 or so, and a Wiki associated with the Sourceforge repository https://sourceforge.net/projects/ion-dtn/.